 - On-base Plus Slugging Plus (OPS+), which has not gained as much widespread acceptance as OPS but is a more informative metric than OPS, can be found on baseball cards and broadcasts.

-- A 100 OPS+ is considered league average, and each point above or below 100 OPS+ represents one percentage point above or below league average, respectively.
+- A 100 OPS+ is considered league average, and each point over or below 100 OPS+ represents one percentage point above or below league average, respectively.

-- Since OPS+ accounts for league and park effects, it’s possible to utilize OPS+ to compare players from various years and on different clubs.
+- Given that OPS+ takes into account league and park effects, it is conceivable to utilize OPS+ to compare players who have played on various clubs throughout time.

 - On-base plus slugging:OPS = OBP + SLGI On-base plus slugging You can find detailed instructions on how to compute OBP and SLG separately here if you want a more technical understanding: In this equation, OBP = (H + BB + HBP) divided by (AB + BB + HBP + SF).

 - Why OPS is important: A player’s ability to get on base and hit for extra bases is captured better by the OPS than other metrics like as batting average or RBI, which are used to measure other aspects of the player’s performance.